GenSpectrum/cov-spectrum-website/docs/sample-set.md

 ## Widgets and async loading

 `SampleSet` is designed to be used with async loaded widgets (see `./widgets.md` about the general topic of async widgets).
 Most sample sets in the application are `SampleSetWithSelector`.
 This can be encoded (for embed URLs) by saving the `sampleSelector` field.
 To decode the data from these URLs, use `getNewSamples` with the saved `sampleSelector`.
+Look at [src/widgets/VariantTimeDistributionPlot.tsx](/src/widgets/VariantTimeDistributionPlot.tsx) for an example of `SampleSetWithSelector` used with a widget.

 ## More details